Lloyd Axworthy

 Lloyd Norman Axworthy (born December 21, 1939) is a Canadian politician, elder statesman and academic.
 He served as Minister of Foreign Affairs in the Cabinet chaired by Prime Minister Jean Chrétien.
 Following his retirement from parliament, he served as president and vice-chancellor of the University of Winnipeg from 2004 to 2014 and as chancellor of St. Paul's University College (a constituent institution of the University of Waterloo).
 He is currently the Chair of the World Refugee & Migration Council.

 Biography

-Axworthy was born in North Battleford, Saskatchewan, to parents Norman and Gwen Axworthy and into a family with strong United Church roots, and received his BA from United College, a Winnipeg-based Bible school, in 1961.
-He is the older brother of Tom Axworthy, Robert Axworthy (former Manitoba Liberal Party leadership candidate).
+Axworthy was born in North Battleford, Saskatchewan, to parents Norman and Gwen Axworthy, in a family with strong United Church roots.
+He received his BA from United College, a Winnipeg-based Bible school, in 1961.
+He is the older brother of Tom Axworthy and Robert Axworthy (former Manitoba Liberal Party leadership candidate).
 He received his Ph.D. in politics from Princeton University in 1972 after completing a doctoral dissertation titled "The task force on housing and urban development: a study of democratic decision making in Canada."
 He returned to Canada to teach at the University of Manitoba and the University of Winnipeg.
 At the latter, he also became the director of the Institute of Urban Affairs.